First of all, if you're in need of a home remedy for head lice, let me lend you my condolences.

 To make this home remedy for head lice tea tree oil treatment, you'll need:

-Mix the 2 ounces of oil with 20 drops (or more if you want to get all crazy with it) of tea tree oil.
+Mix the 2 ounces of oil with up to 20 drops of melaleuca/tea tree oil (it's usually advised ot start with less, especially for kids or sensitive skin).
 Dab this into the hair using clean cotton balls (changing them out as you go).
 Make sure they get tightly sealed in a bag and thrown away.

 For an alternative home remedy for head lice, tea tree oil can be mixed with alcohol (vodka works great) and sprayed into the hair.
 Allow either of these treatments to sit in the hair for at least 12 hours before shampooing.
 You can easily reapply the acohol/tea tree spray frequently as a way to help prevent re-infestations.